OTHER CONTENT SUBMISSION POLICIES MANUSCRIPT PREPARATION GUIDANCE MANUSCRIPT CONSIDERATION PROCESS AFTER ACCEPTANCE EDITORIAL POLICIES

 A study that compares the performance of 2 or more diagnostic tests.
 Report participant flow through enrollment, testing, and results using the STARD flow diagram and follow the reporting recommendations in the STARD checklist (more info).

-AJKD endorses the recommendations of the Consortium of Laboratory Medicine Journal Editors regarding methodological information to included in studies involving laboratory testing for biomarkers (more info).
+AJKD endorses the recommendations of the Consortium of Laboratory Medicine Journal Editors regarding methodological information to be included in studies using laboratory testing of biomarkers.